CandyCoded/CandyCoded/README.md

 #### GetMaterialsInChildren

-Similar in use to GetComponentsInChildren, GetMaterialsInChildren will return all materials attached to renderers that are children of the supplied gameobject.
+Returns an array of materials attached to renderers that are children of the supplied game object.

 ```csharp
 Material[] materials = CandyCoded.Materials.GetMaterialsInChildren(gameObject);